Compare

 Does BrandLift have any percentage-based fees?

-No. BrandLift uses flat per-order fees across all plans.
+No. BrandLift uses flat per-order fees on Basic ($0.75/order) and Scale ($0.50/order), with Enterprise offering unlimited orders at a flat $299/month.
 Your $150 custom jacket costs the same to process as your $15 custom koozie.
-See our complete pricing breakdown for plan details.
+See our complete pricing breakdown.

 What about Shopify's own transaction fees?

 Shopify charges its own payment processing fees (2.4–2.9% + $0.30 on Shopify Payments).
 These are separate from your customizer app fees and apply regardless of which customizer you use.
-BrandLift's flat fees are in addition to Shopify's standard fees — but they don't add another percentage on top.
+BrandLift's flat fees don't add another percentage on top.

 Written by Rob Diederich, Founder of BrandLift & Kodiak Decorated Products.